cs-utulsa/Wake-Up-RPG/Images/README.md

-Images go here; order by sprint
+Images go here; order by sprint so we can reference in wiki.